 Thanks to Metrorail expansion, Touring LA no longer requires a car drive to every attraction.
 If you are staying at a Downtown LA hotel, walk to either the Civic Center, Pershing Square or 7th Street-Metro Center Metro Station and the subway will take you to Mid-Wilshire, Koreatown, East Hollywood, Thai Town, Hollywood Blvd, Universal Studios Hollywood and North Hollywood attractions and restaurants.
 Also from Downtown LA, walk to 7th Street-Metro Center or Pico Station near LA LIVE and the Light Rail will take you to West Angeles COGIC, Culver City and Long Beach.
 Beginning March 2016, the same Light Rail line extends to Westside Pavilion, West LA and Santa Monica.
+In 2021, Metrorail connects West Angeles COGIC to Inglewood and LAX Airport.
 When Touring LA for other attractions, plan to rent a car, taxi or Uber.

 When Touring LA, find the location of your favorite star on the Hollywood Walk of Fame including Michael Jackson, Denzel Washington, Sidney Poitier, Angela Bassett, Jamie Foxx, Vanessa Williams, Forest Whitaker, Queen Latifah, Halle Berry, Destiny’s Child and nearly 200 other black celebrities from past and present have stars.

 Touring LA, the automobile and Hollywood culture dominate LA.
 Why not rent a fancy car — you’ll spend quite a bit of time it cruising around LA.
 Since the freeways are clogged, many people talk on cell phones until they arrive at an establishment.
 A visiting driver should always be alert and drive defensively.